dev-academy-programme/concepts/security/oauth2-macguffin.md

 With the _ACCESS TOKEN_, your site has all the information it needs to prove that the user is who they say they are.
 Then, and only then, can they be granted the wonderous _MacGuffin_.

+### Tell the story again

+ - The user needs a MacGuffin.
+Your site has the MacGuffin.
+The user must prove themselves.
+ - You redirect the user to Facebook, providing a URL on your site where the user will be redirected later.
+ - The user logs in at Facebook and is sent back to the redirect URL with a code.
+ - Your site takes the code and exchanges it for an access token.
+ - The access token lets your site query information about the user from Facebook, including a unique ID.
+ - You use the unique ID to check that the user is who they say they are, and give them their MacGuffin.

 ## Resources

 [Digital Ocean: An Introduction to OAuth 2](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2)